netxms/netxms-doc/admin/installation.rst

 instance now refers to instance value (as in {instance} macro), not instance name as before.
 Instance name can be accessed via attribute "instanceName".

+Several WEB API endpoints were renamed, e.g. *API_HOME*/summaryTable/adHoc became *API_HOME*/summary-table/ad-hoc.

+3.8
+---
+Minimal JRE (Java Runtime Environment) version for console is Java-11.

+3.7
+---
+Introduced boolean type in NXSL.
+Comparisons like "func() == 1", where 'func' is a function that returns boolean type, will always result as false as boolean value 'true' is not equal to 1.
+Might require fixes in some NXSL scripts.

+Regexp matching operation in NXSL returns array with capture groups or false as a result.

+Clusters now have configuration poll.
+If you have configuration poll hook script that is referring to ``$node`` object, this will produce error message in server log each time a configuration poll runs on a cluster.
+Replace ``$node`` with ``$object`` or use condition ``if (classof($object) == "Node")`` or  ``if ($node != null)`` prior to accessing attributes or methods of ``$node``.

+3.6
+---
+In this version "Certificate manager" was removed from server.
+All CA certificates configuration should be manually moved to "TrustedCertificate" configuration parameter in server configuration file.

+3.5
+---
+External Metrics (ExternalParameter, etc...) expect UTF-8 encoding on Windows.
+Might need to adjust scripts called by external metrics if non-ASCII characters are returned.

+3.1
+---
+Regexp matching operation in NXSL returns array with capture groups or NULL as result.
+NXSL objects and arrays in logical expressions are evaluated to TRUE.
+Might be require some NXSL script adjustments.

 3.0
 ---
 Notification channels introduced as new functionality.
 SMS configuration automatically moved from server configuration to